 ESG focus areas

-UNION’s ESG (Environmental, Social and Governance) ambition and focus areas take departure in the company’s patient-centric vision around development of medicines that make a difference by improving the lives of patients with immunological and infectious diseases.
+UNION’s ESG (Environmental, Social and Governance) ambition and focus areas take departure in the company’s patient-centric vision around development of medicines that make a difference by improving the lives of patients with immunological diseases.

-UNION is furthermore developing a structured non-financial reporting framework to track and report, both internally and externally in the Annual Report, on relevant ESG metrics to evaluate the company’s progress on a continuous basis
+UNION is furthermore developing a structured non-financial reporting framework to track and report, both internally and externally in the Annual Report, on relevant ESG metrics to evaluate the company’s progress on a continuous basis.

 Environmental responsibility – understanding and minimizing CO2 emissions